mensbeam/Arsse/README.md

 ### Test coverage

-Computing the coverage of tests can be done by running `./robo coverage`.
-Either [phpdbg](https://php.net/manual/en/book.phpdbg.php) or [Xdebug](https://xdebug.org) is required for this.
-An HTML-format coverage report will be written to `/tests/coverage/`.
+Computing the coverage of tests can be done by running `./robo coverage`, after which an HTML-format coverage report will be written to `/tests/coverage/`.
+Either [Xdebug](https://xdebug.org) or [phpdbg](https://php.net/manual/en/book.phpdbg.php) is required for this.
+Xdebug is generally recommended as it is better maintained, though phpdbg is significantly faster.
+If using Xdebug, the extension need not be enabled globally; PHPUnit will enable it when needed.

 ## Enforcing coding style